US Customs Clearance Guide: Process & Advanced Terms (Updated 2026)

 3. Advanced Entry Procedures: Valuation and Reconciliation

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-1. How long does customs clearance take?
+How long does customs clearance take?

-2. Can I do custom clearance myself?
+Can I do customs clearance myself?

-While technically possible for some simple shipments, it is highly complex and not recommended for commercial goods.
+While technically possible for simple shipments, it is highly complex and not recommended for commercial goods.
 Using a licensed customs brokerage service is the safest method.

-3. What are customs clearance fees?
+What are customs clearance fees?

 The customs clearance fee is the service charge from your customs broker.
 This is separate from the actual government duties and taxes.

-4. What does "Released from Import Customs" mean?
+What does Released from Import Customs mean?

 This means your package has successfully passed inspection, duties are paid, and it has been handed off to a domestic carrier for final delivery.